 Hi, I’m Becca Fillmore and I love to cook!
 I have come to realize though, that not everyone does!
 I wanted to create a website that anyone could use.
 From someone who loves to make elaborate meals that take hours of work all they way to the person who eats to stay alive and only wants to spend 5 minutes prepping a meal, there is something out there for you…and it can be homemade and healthy!!!
 No matter where you fit in those categories (or in between) you deserve good food!
 You deserve healthy food!
 You deserve to have people telling you that you are a great cook, even if it takes 5 minutes to make.

 I am a mom of three, Garrick, Audrey, and Jacqueline.
-I also have a black lab named Rocky and a husband named Matt who I’ve been married to since 2008.
+Plus our black lab named Rocky.
+My husband’s name is Matt and we’ve been married since 2008.
 He’s my BFF and also my number one taste tester.
 If it doesn’t pass him, it doesn’t get on this site (so I guess if you don’t like something on here, you can blame him)!

 I love doing all sorts of things.
 I love decorating, playing the piano, art, writing, playing, pretty much anything you can create!
 It didn’t take long for me to realized that cooking, for me, was just another creative outlet.